Derivator Six-Functor-Formalisms -- Construction II: The construction of proper derivator six-functor-formalisms

 On the full subcategories of 2-Cartesian, well-supported and 4-coCartesian objects, this formula can be shown point-wise on objects of the form $\twwc i$.
-However, by Proposition~\ref{PROPCOCARTPROJ}, $\Box_*$ does nothing over objects of the form $\twwc i$. \end{proof}
+However, by Proposition~\ref{PROPCOCARTPROJ}, $\Box_*$ does nothing over objects of the form $\twwc i$. \end{proof} \begin{PAR} Analogously to the plain case (cf.\@ Lemma~\ref{LEMMAEXISTENCE3FUNCTORS}) we denote in the oplax case